You’re not alone if you’ve ever wondered, “where should I invest my money right now?”

 Just as it makes sense to keep cash in a bank account, the same must be done with investments.
 But with investments, opening the right account can be a bit trickier.

-It is not uncommon to hear someone refer to a 401(k) or a Roth IRA as if it is an investment.
-But retirement accounts are not investments—they are accounts.
-Granted, they are fancy, tax-advantaged accounts that hold investments, but they are still accounts.
+It is not uncommon to hear someone refer to a 401(k) or a Roth IRA as if one of those is, in itself, an investment.
+But retirement accounts are not investments — they are accounts.
+Granted, they can hold investments, but they are still accounts.

 Money is contributed to any investment account in cash, and then those proceeds are used to purchase investments, like stocks, mutual funds, and ETFs.
 (In a plan sponsored by a workplace plan, like a 401(k), the investing might happen automatically, hence the confusion about it being an investment itself.)